pubnub/pubnub-mcp-server/resources/sdk_docs/unreal_overview.md

 ```

+See Publish for details.

 ### Run the app

-- Launch the project
+- Play the project.
-- Press P to publish “Hello, World!” and observe logs on both publisher/subscriber instances
+- Press P to publish "Hello, World!".
+- Observe logs for message and errors.
+- Test across platforms to validate behavior.

 ## Complete example